Onyx-Protocol/Onyx/core/api-spec.md

 }
 ```

-### Update Transaction Consumer
+### Update Transaction Feed

-Updates the Transaction Consumer with a new `after`.
+Updates the Transaction Feed with a new `after`.
 This is used to acknowledge that the last set of transactions received from `/list-transactions` was processed successfully.

-Transaction Consumers can only be updated forwards (i.e., a consumer cannot be updated with a value that is previous to its current value).
+Transaction Feeds can only be updated forwards (i.e., a feed cannot be updated with a value that is previous to its current value).

-If present, the `previous_after` field will be used to prevent a race condition where two clients are updating the same consumer at the same time.
-If the current consumer does not match `previous_after`, it cannot be updated.
+If present, the `previous_after` field will be used to prevent a race condition where two clients are updating the same feed at the same time.
+If the current feed does not match `previous_after`, it cannot be updated.

 #### Endpoint

 ```
-POST /update-transaction-consumer
+POST /update-transaction-feed
 ```

 #### Request